laurabora118/uofa-module17-regextutorial-lsandura/README.md

     3 - Tutorial from assigment:
         https://coding-boot-camp.github.io/full-stack/computer-science/regex-tutorial

-    4 - my previous code submitted module 5 but refactored for this assignment.
+    4 - my previous code submitted module 5 which was refactored from a starter code but again refactored for this assignment.

 MIT License:
     ![MIT License](assets/mitlicense.jpg)